Andrew D. Keyt

-Erin Kuhn-Krueger has more than 15 years of experience in marketing communications, branding and event planning, with a strong focus on the business-to-business world.
-With her creative style and detail-oriented mindset, she has directed and implemented comprehensive marketing campaigns, advertising, direct mail, web, public relations and more.
-Erin has also planned and executed the promotions and logistics for trade shows, educational conferences and seminars, awards competitions and receptions, and gala benefits.
+Erin Kuhn-Krueger has a broad background in marketing communications, project management, branding and event planning, with a strong focus on the business-to-business world.
+With her creative style and detail-oriented mindset, she has directed and implemented comprehensive marketing campaigns, advertising, direct mail, web, public relations, and more.
+Erin has also planned and executed promotions and logistics for trade shows, educational conferences and seminars, awards competitions and receptions, and gala benefits.

 Before joining the Loyola Family Business Center as the Marketing & Programs Director, Erin served as Director of Marketing for the In-Store Marketing Institute and Hoyt Publishing Co.
 She has also worked with several non-profit organizations, including the Y-ME National Breast Cancer Organization, National Alliance of Breast Cancer Organizations (NABCO), and as Communications Manager for Physicians Against Land Mines.
 Erin earned her B.A. in Journalism and Mass Communication from Drake University where she majored in Advertising and Marketing.

 Ryan Sinon joined the Family Business Center in 2010 as Operations Assistant.
 A consummate professional, he is committed to working with the team to deliver the highest level of quality, service and support to the organization and its members.
 Ryan received his MFA in creative writing and is an adjunct faculty member teaching fiction writing at Columbia College.